ISSN 1016-5169 | E-ISSN 1308-4488

 CONCLUSION

-The rates of high radiation exposure during interventional procedures may be higher than expected in Türkiye.
-Further studies are warranted to investigate the predictors and the preventive measures to reduce these rates.
-For this purpose, diagnostic radiation reference (DRL) levels can be established to monitor national radiation levels.
+The incidence of high radiation exposure during interventional procedures may be higher than expected in Türkiye.
+Further research is necessary to identify predictors and implement preventive measures to reduce these rates.
+For this purpose, establishing diagnostic radiation reference levels (DRLs) could help monitor national radiation levels.

 Corresponding Author: Uğur Uğrak